 Government Audit Quality Center (GAQC) – promotes the importance of quality governmental audits and the value of such audits to purchasers of governmental audit services.

-The AICPA’s Employee Benefit Plan Audit Quality Center (EBPAQC) – a respected firm-based voluntary membership center for firms that audit employee benefit plans.
+Employee Benefit Plan Audit Quality Center (EBPAQC) – a respected firm-based voluntary membership center for firms that audit employee benefit plans.